MyoRobotics/MyoRobotics-Documentation/source/Electronics/ElectronicsAndEmbeddedSubsystemSummary.rst

    The Myorobotics USB-FlexRay Bridge

-FlexRay is a differential serial bus and the FlexRay cables used for a Myorobot are a simple twisted pair wires.
+FlexRay is a differential serial bus and the FlexRay cables used for a Myorobot are a simple twisted pair wires, such as the dedicated Flexray cable `FLR09YS-YW`_.
 The two FlexRay signal lines are referred to as **FRp** (FlexRay Plus, the positive signal) and **FRm** (FlexRay Minus, the negative signal).
 The FlexRay cable provided with your Myorobotic system is shown in :numref:`EAESS_its-figure`.
 The